solaeus/dust/README.md

 interpreted languages, Dust enforces static typing to improve clarity and prevent bugs.

 **Dust is under active development and is not yet ready for general use.**

-**Features discussed in this README may be unimplemented, partially implemented or temporarily removed.**

 ```rust
 // "Hello, world" using Dust's built-in I/O functions